iterative/dvc.org/static/docs/use-cases/huge-data-on-an-external-drive.md

 ```

 But in case this is not possible (or is not preferable), we can easily setup the
-<abbr>workspace</abbr> on our home directory, while all the data files and their
+workspace in our home directory, while all the data files and their caches keep
-caches keep staying on the external drive.
-DVC will still be able to track them
+staying on the external drive.
+DVC will still be able to track them properly.
-properly.

 ## Make the data directory accessible